jotacalderon94/startup/notes.md

 I worked on the CSS to fix the footer, I had worked before on the style part so now it is pretty much fixing and defining some colors.

+10/7

+I have been reviewing some react stuff as well as some JS, I think I will like to add some cheat sheet here with different languages to refer them in case I need it.
+I think I understand mostly everything however, there are times when I feel I don't remember everything so adding those here could be a good thing so if I need to double check any concept I can use this.

 ## Helpful links